Egyptians head to polls again in parliament vote

 The army faced anger over its handling of protests that left 17 people dead in Cairo last month and an economic crisis has made it harder to meet the aspirations of citizens yearning for a better life since the overthrow of President Hosni Mubarak.

-In an industrial region north of Cairo where labour disputes over low wages preceded the wider protests that brought down Mubarak, optimism was high as residents lined up to vote.
+In an industrial region north of Cairo where labor disputes over low wages preceded the wider protests that brought down Mubarak, optimism was high as residents lined up to vote.

 "I am glad to be alive to witness this - a free election in Egypt," said Ahmed Ali al-Nagar, a carpenter in his late 50s from Mahalla el-Kubra.
 "Workers had a big impact on the political outcome we are living through these days."